EmilyLMorris/survBoost/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Added link to methods description in the DESCRIPTION file.
+* Added link to arXiv paper with methods description in the DESCRIPTION file.

 ## Release Summary
 This is the first attempted release of SurvBoost.